Fr4gtastic/PlayProject/README.md

     - Returns all customers.

 ### Assumptions and notes
 - All URLs are assumed to start with a protocol (either `http://` or `https://`), optionally followed by `www`, followed by domain, port and path.
+- The project was created using Java 21, with Spring Boot as the main framework.
 - An internal H2 database is used for this project for testing purposes, but it can easily be replaced with PostgresSQL or other relational database.
 - Some initial entries for users are included in the `resources/data.sql` file, mainly for testing and showcasing